georgia-tech-db/evadb/README.md

 SELECT id, FastRCNNObjectDetector(data) FROM MyVideo;
 ```

-5. Load a metadata table for a video
+5. Create a metadata table that keeps tracks of details about objects in a video

 ```mysql
 CREATE TABLE IF NOT EXISTS MyCSV (